mikeraab/docker101/Participant-Guide.md

 Notice the output in the terminal.
 Re-run the image a couple of times, as the container will run once, then stop.

-By contrast, navigate to one of the stopped docker-whale containers in your OCCS instance and select the "View Logs" button to easily view the container logs
+By contrast, navigate to one of the stopped docker-whale containers in your OCCS instance and select the "View Logs" button to easily view the container logs:

 <img src=images/009-container-logs.png />
 ***

 ## Registries

 Registries store Docker images.
 Using a registry is the first step towards moving Docker off the laptop.
-The most widely used registry is the Docker Hub.  [https://hub.docker.com](https://hub.docker.com)
+The most widely used registry is the Docker Hub: [https://hub.docker.com](https://hub.docker.com)

-> *Note, in this exercise you will need a Docker Hub account.
+> *Note - In this exercise you will need a Docker Hub account.
 If you do not have one already, you can signup for free, navigate to: [https://hub.docker.com*/](https://hub.docker.com/)*

 **Tag and Push your new image to the Docker Hub registry.
 In this exercise username will be your Docker Hub account name.**

-First, log into your Docker Hub account from the terminal:
+First, log into your Docker Hub account from the terminal

 ```
 $ docker login
 ```

-When prompted, enter your Docker account username (lowercase), password and email.
+When prompted, enter your Docker account username (lowercase), password and email

 Now, tag and push your new docker-whale image to your account on Docker Hub

-Substitute your Docker username below:
+Substitute your Docker username below

 ```
 $ docker tag docker-whale:latest username/docker-whale:latest